beakbahama/log/docs/stress.md

 ## Appendix C: A Glossary of Reinterpreted Concepts
 > *TODO: This will be an A-Z list of key terms (Anger, Chin, Cooperation, Shame, etc.) providing both their conventional meaning and their new, more precise meaning within the SRS framework.
 This will serve as a quick reference to reinforce the document's core principles.*

-## Appendix D: Principles of Co-Thinking - A Guide for Collaborative Discovery
-> *TODO: This appendix will summarize the core principles of the collaborative methodology used to create this document and invite readers to adopt the same principles.
-It will cover 'Primacy of Direct Observation,' 'Synthesis Over Rejection,' 'Surgical Precision in Language,' the 'Human-AI Partnership,' and the 'From Critic to Architect' mindset.*